azagniotov/stubby4j/README.md

 [![Maven Central][maven-badge]][maven-link]
 [![Stackoverflow stubby4j][stackoverflow-badge]][stackoverflow-link]

+An HTTP server for stubbing external systems in both Docker and non-containerized environments for integration, contract & behavior testing.

 [![stubb4j][logo-badge]][logo-link]

-A highly flexible and configurable tool for testing interactions of service-oriented (SoA) or/and micro-services architectures (REST, SOAP, WSDL etc.) over HTTP(s) protocol.
+Highly flexible and configurable tool for testing interactions of service-oriented (SoA) or/and micro-services architectures (REST, SOAP, WSDL, etc.) over HTTP(s) protocol.

-It is an HTTP server for stubbing external systems in both Docker and non-containerized environments for integration, contract & behavior testing.

 Please refer to [Key features](#key-features) for more information